 Children’s SACT chemotherapy nursing

-To develop a standard competency framework for children’s SACT (systematic anti-cancer therapy) chemotherapy nursing across London
+To support the roll out of the national competency framework for children’s SACT (systematic anti-cancer therapy) chemotherapy nursing across London, as it is developed.

 Perinatal Mental Health nursing